Boko Haram insurgents attack northeast Nigeria's capital city

 Resident Babagana Lawan said a grenade fell on his house, killing his brother and two factory workers living with him.

-And a suicide bomb attack at a mosque in Gombe town, 300 km (185 miles) southwest of Maiduguri, by a male and a female suicide bomber on a motorbike, killed five people and wounded eight, said a spokesman for National Emergency Management Agency (NEMA) in Gombe.
+And a botched suicide bomb attack at a mosque in Gombe town, 300 km (185 miles) southwest of Maiduguri, killed only the male and female suicide bomber as they approached on a motorbike, witness Abdallahi Musa said by telephone.

 Growing Boko Haram violence is a big problem for President Goodluck Jonathan, who stands in a presidential election on Feb.
 14 that analysts say is too close to call.